callum-hart/immutable-styles/docsNext/basicConcepts.md

 </dl>
 ```

 The example above equates to a CSS rule-set that consists of two selectors.
-The `flex-basis` declaration will apply to elements matching the second selector – the `dt` tag, only when the ancestor element matches the first selector – the `dl` tag.
-In CSS these are known as *decendant selectors*.
+The `flex-basis` declaration will apply to elements matching the second selector – the `dt` tag *only* when the ancestor element matches the first selector – the `dl` tag.
+This is the equivalant of a CSS *decendant selector*.

 An immutable rule-set can contain both CSS declarations and other immutable rule-sets: